The Power of Hydrogen: From First Element to Green Energy Catalyst

 Two key developments have contributed to the growth of hydrogen energy technologies in recent years: the cost of producing hydrogen using renewable energy sources has come down and continues to fall, while the urgency of greenhouse gas emission mitigation has increased.

-In this presentation of the comprehensive scope of hydrogen in the energy economy, Kapur will discuss the methods of production of hydrogen, its role as an energy carrier, and its use in fuel cells for electricity generation, particularly for transportation.
+In this presentation of the comprehensive scope of hydrogen in the energy economy, Kapur discussed the methods of production of hydrogen, its role as an energy carrier, and its use in fuel cells for electricity generation, particularly for transportation.
 He will also discuss the energy content of hydrogen compared to natural gas, its cost comparison with fossil fuels, the role of hydrogen for energy storage, as well as safety issues concerning the use of hydrogen in various applications.

 About the Speaker